 It sounds like a scene from a movie set — a floating bed and breakfast on the Mississippi River.
 It’s real — and the Covington Inn Bed and Breakfast is for sale.

 Give Me The Mike received promotional consideration from Visit Saint Paul

 Saint Paul, Minnesota may be the smaller twin of the Twin Cities, but it has a whole lot of charm and plenty to do.
-Here’s some advice for planning a trip to Minnesota’s capital city.
+Here’s some advice for planning a trip to Minnesota’s Capitol city.… Read the rest

 This article was updated in May 2019 with current information.